 The finish flange must be installed to vent the combustion air pipe through the top of the furnace.
 NOTE: For proper installation it is important that the pipe and screw holes in the finish flange, gasket, and cabinet are aligned.
-See Figure 16.

-- 1. Position flange gasket over hole in the furnace cabinet. - 2.
-Position finish flange on top of the flange gasket with FRONT lettering nearest to the front of the furnace. - 3.
+- 1. Position flange gasket over hole in the furnace cabinet. - Position finish flange on top of the flange gasket.
+NOTE: Make sure the flange is properly oriented so that the FRONT lettering is located near the front of the furnace as shown in Figure 16. - 3.
 Secure flange and gasket to cabinet with three field supplied sheet metal screws.

 Figure 14.
-Pressure Switch Tubing for \TC Upflow / Horizontal Furnaces
+Pressure Switch Tubing for TC Upflow / Horizontal Furnaces

 Figure 15.
-Pressure Switch Tubing for \TL Downflow Furnaces
+Pressure Switch Tubing for TL Downflow Furnaces